-- The designated incident commander (IC) for the [district/school] will implement the ICS and serve as the IC until relieved by a more senior or more qualified individual.
-The IC will establish an incident command post (ICP) and provide an assessment of the situation to local officials, identify response resources required, and direct the on-scene response from the ICP. - For disaster situations, a specific incident scene may not exist in the initial response phase and the local Emergency Operations Center may accomplish initial response actions, such as mobilizing personnel and equipment and issuing precautionary warnings to the public.
-As the potential threat becomes clearer and a specific impact site or sites identified, an Incident Command Post may be established at the school, and direction and control of the response transitioned to the IC.
-This scenario would likely occur during a community wide disaster.
+- The designated incident commander (IC) for the school will implement the ICS and serve as the IC until relieved by a more qualified individual.
+The IC will establish an incident command post (ICP) and provide an assessment of the situation to District, local officials, identify response resources required, and direct the on-scene response from the ICP.